« BackThe best $4 ever spentpapanotes.comSubmitted by pmzy 10 months ago

 I'm not concerned about this post specifically, but I feel that we should be more critical of things like this making it onto hn.
 I come to hn to mostly hear about tech, tech advances, startups, etc. I don't come here to read feel good (and admittedly, very cute) stories.
 They have their place, but I feel that place is not hn.

-• cloverich an hour ago
+• cloverich 10 months ago

 IMO the near constant dismissive, negative, and / or non-constructive criticism is what devalues HN.
 Genuine curiosity, sharing of contextual and tangential experiences, and constructive criticism are what makes it great.
 At its best its only about technology because thats where many inquisitive types end up.